 Refunds and Cancellations of Charges

-In order to be eligible for a refund or cancellation of charges, a student must officially drop all courses currently being taken for credit.
+In order to be eligible for a refund or cancellation of charges, a student must formally withdraw from the University by following the University’s official withdrawal process, which includes dropping all courses currently being taken for credit.

 A student inducted into military service will receive a prorated refund or cancellation of charges based on their date of separation.
 The student in this situation must furnish the Bursar’s Office with a copy of the orders to active duty, showing this to be the reason for leaving the University.

 Refunds or cancellations of charges are available on the following schedule for students whose programs are interrupted or terminated prior to or during a regular academic semester.
-The refund schedule applies to students taking an approved leave of absence.
+The refund schedule applies to students taking an approved leave of absence, which follows the University’s official withdrawal process.
 When notice is received prior to the first day of classes of a semester, full refund (less nonrefundable fees) will be made if the fees have been paid in full.
 Thereafter, refunds or cancellations of refundable charges will be made according to the following schedule:

 |3rd and 4th week||50%|